 Checking to see if the piece has been fundamentally altered is also important.
-Basic repairs, such as resizings and pinstem replacements may be found, and while these don't fundamentally change the purpose of the item, they may alter or remove important details.
-A resized ring or or repaired pin mechanism may have had hallmarks, maker's marks and/or purity/assay marks removed or polished off making it difficult to identify exactly who made the piece, but the item fundamentally remains a brooch or a ring.
-If the top portion of a ring has been removed from its shank and a pinstem placed on the reverse the piece is now a pin and no longer a ring.
-This is important to observe when researching the who, what, when and where of jewelry identification... is it a ring or a brooch?
+Basic repairs, such as resizings and pinstem replacements may be found, and while these don’t fundamentally change the purpose of the item, they may alter or remove important details.
+A resized ring or repaired pin mechanism may have had hallmarks, maker’s marks and/or purity/assay marks and the repair or change may have removed the marks.
+This may make it difficult to identify exactly who made the piece, but the item fundamentally remains a brooch or a ring.
+On the other hand, if the top portion of a ring has been removed from its shank and a pinstem placed on the reverse, the piece is now a pin and no longer a ring.
+This is important to observe when researching the who, what, when and where of jewelry identification… is it a ring or a brooch?
 Sometimes the answer is not immediately apparent.

 Secondly, while you may not be able to pin down an exact date of manufacture, by identifying the style of the piece the time period of the search can be narrowed down considerably.
 Observe whether the piece is Georgian, Victorian, Art Deco, Retro, etc. Using available reference materials such as jewelry history books and the internet or by consulting an expert appraiser, antique or estate jewelry dealer or auction house you can focus further investigations on a much narrower time period.

-In order to begin homing in on the time/design period when the jewelry item was made note as many observations as possible (the more detail the better.)
+In order to begin homing in on the time/design period of the items’ manufacture, note as many observations as possible (the more detail the better.)
 Examine both front and back.
 These are some example questions: